The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 2. If everything is set correctly in the BIOS, you need to restore the bootmgr bootloader.
 This is carried out in automatic mode;

-We fix automatically "BOOTMGR is missing"
+We automatically fix “BOOTMGR is missing”

 You can check which disk it is by typing the command: